-Amount of money to be paid = (Number of points convertible into share units x 0.3 + number of points corresponding to a fraction of shares) x - market value of the Company's stock as of the vesting date "The number of points convertible into share units" is defined as (cumulative total points as of the vesting date x payout ratio the number of points corresponding to a fraction of shares). - If there are any points corresponding to a fraction of shares upon calculation by the formula "the number of points convertible into share units x 0.3", such a fraction will be rounded up to a share unit and added to the number of share units. - The vesting date is defined as the first end date of June after the retirement of Directors, etc., and after the closing of the last fiscal year, in which he/she is eligible for receiving points.
+• Number of the Company's shares to be granted = (cumulative total points as of the vesting date x payout ratio - number of points corresponding to a fraction of shares) x 0.7 market value of the Company's stock as of the vesting date The number of points convertible into share units" is defined as (cumulative total points as of the vesting date x payout ratio - the number of points corresponding to a fraction of shares). - If there are any points corresponding to a fraction of shares upon calculation by the formula "the number of points convertible into share units x 0.3", such a fraction will be rounded up to a share unit and added to the number of share units.